fnproject/tutorials/docker/CustomLinuxContainer/README.md

 Just like with a default build, the output is a container image.
 From this point forward everything is just as it would be for any Fn function.
 Since you've previously started an Fn server, you can deploy it.
-First, reate an application named 'revapp'.
+First, create an application named 'revapp'.

 ![](images/userinput.png)